trevlar/game-of-life/README.md

 Additional requirements not implemented:

-[ ] Fix switch to continuous to retain live cells in proper positions.
+[ ] Fix switch to continuous and board size to retain live cells in proper positions.
 [ ] A mobile friendly painting UX

 With a normal web service there might be an API, but the React app should take the place of the API.
 Include all code to simulate the Game of Life but treat that code as if it were going to be called from an API.
 Do not implement a backend API, unless you want to.